-Do I have to purchase the Semester-Ticket although I don’t need one?
+Do I have to buy the semester ticket although I don’t need it?

-- At all times on Saturdays, Sundays, public holidays and the 24th and 31st of December
+- At all hours on Saturdays, Sundays, bank holidays as well as on the 24th and 31st of December

 Which forms of transport can I use for free with my student ID?

-The semester ticket is valid for second class travel within the entire MVV network with all modes of MVV transport (S-Bahn, U-Bahn, tram, bus and authorised regional trains).
-For questions about the exact form of tariff model and details on the validity of the Semester-Ticket, please refer to the website or a sales outlet of the MVV. http://www.semesterticket-muenchen.de/
+You are allowed to travel second class with all modes of MVV transport (S-Bahn, U-Bahn, tram, bus and authorised regional trains).
+Should you have any questions about the exact implementation of the tariff model or details on the validity of the semester ticket, please refer to the MVV website or a sales outlet of the MVV.

-How long is my student ID valid as a travel ticket and when is the beginning and the end of the semester defined?
+How long is my student ID valid as a ticket and how is the beginning and the end of the semester defined?

-Your student ID ticket is valid from the first to the last day of the corresponding semester.
-The exact dates of the first and last day of the semester are set by your university or college.
-In other words, your student ID is valid as a travel ticket for the entire duration of the semester as defined by your university.
+Your student ID is valid as a ticket from the first to the last day of that semester.
+The exact dates of the beginning and end of the semester are set by your individual university.
+In other words, your student ID qualifies as a ticket for the entire duration of the semester as defined by your university.
 The exact time period varies between universities.
-Please enquire at the university you are registered to e.g. by visiting its website.
+Please enquire at the university you are matriculated at, e.g. on its website.
 At the TUM, for example, the winter semester lasts from 1st October – 31st March and the summer semester from 1st April – 30th September.

-A student ID lasting several semesters (“plastic card”) must be validated every semester.
+A student ID for several semesters (“plastic card”) must be validated each semester.

 Is the introduction of a semester ticket within the rights of the Munich Student Union?

 The Munich Student Union did not simply introduce the ticket - it did so by request of the students.
-This means that a majority of students chose to vote for the Semester-Ticket’s introduction.
-The notion to introduce the Semester-Ticket also originated from student circles; and the Munich Student Union is, in accordance with Bavarian university regulations, obligated to introduce and implement such a ticket.
-The strike-vote last Autumn showed that most students support the concept of solidarity behind a semester ticket.
-The results of the vote (compiled in German) were rather one-sided:
+This means that a majority of students chose to vote for the semester ticket to be introduced.
+The idea to introduce the semester ticket also originated from student circles; and the Munich Student Union is, in accordance with Bavarian university regulations, obligated to introduce and implement such a ticket.
+The student ballot showed that most students support the concept of solidarity regarding the semester ticket.
+The result of the vote was rather one-sided:

 Why exactly was a model chosen that consists of a compulsory basic fee and an optional upgrade?

-The current concept for the ticket is a result of long consideration and many negotiations.
-In these processes, it was assessed under which circumstances the Semester-Ticket remains worthwhile, as well as the travel times for which the basic fee could be relevant.
-This two-part model benefits students who rarely use public transport and therefore do not purchase an IsarCard Semester.
+The current concept of the ticket is the result of careful consideration and many negotiations: During this phase, it was assessed under which circumstances the semester ticket is worthwhile, as well as the travel times for which the basic fee could be relevant.
+This two-part model benefits students who rarely use public transport and therefore do not buy an IsarCard Semester.

-Under what circumstances can I become exempt from the solidarity contribution?
+Under what circumstances can I become exempt from paying the solidarity fee?

-Exemption from the solidarity fee can only be applied for in the case of severely handicapped students in possession of a pass entitling them to free public travel (including the corresponding certification by the Munich Office for Family and Social Services).
+Only severely handicapped people can apply for exemption from this fee if they are in possession of a pass entitling them to travel on public transport free of charge (including the corresponding certification by the Office for Families and Social Affairs/Amt für Familie und Soziales).
 The solidarity fee is collected by the universities and transferred to the Munich Student Union.
-However, the Munich Student Union does not keep the money, but passes it on to the public transport utilities.
-The legal basis for the collection of the solidarity contribution by your university is the matriculation agreement, to which you as a student are bound.
-For possible clarification, please contact your university.
+However, the Munich Student Union does not keep the money, but passes it on to the public transport companies.
+The legal basis for the collection of the solidarity fee is the matriculation agreement, to which you as a student are bound.
+For further clarification, please contact your university.

-I am in possession of a disabled person’s pass - how can I apply for exemption from the solidarity fee?
+I am in possession of an ID card for the severely disabled - how can I apply for exemption from the solidarity fee?

-Students who are in possession of a pass entitling them to free MVV travel (including the corresponding certification by the Munich Office for Family and Social Services) can apply for exemption from the solidarity fee.
-The application must be handed in to the university you are matriculating or re-registering to before the fee is due (i.e. before the re-registration period).
-Detailed information on this subject can be found on your university’s website, or you can refer directly to the contact persons of your university.
+Students who are in possession of a pass entitling them to travel on public transport free of charge (including the corresponding certification by the Office for Families and Social Affairs/Amt für Familie und Soziales) can apply for exemption from the solidarity fee.
+The application must be handed in to the university you will be matriculating or re-registering at before the fee is due (i.e. before the re-registration deadline).
+Detailed information on this subject can be found on your university’s website, or you can refer directly to the people in charge at your university.

 If my IsarCard Semester is lost or stolen, will it be replaced?

-If you lose your IsarCard Semester-Ticket, the customer service centers of the MVV will be able to issue a one-time replacement in exchange for the receipt received on purchase and an administration fee of 5 Euros (7 Euros at DB travel centers).
+If you lose your IsarCard Semester ticket, the customer service centres of the MVV will give you a one-time replacement in exchange for the receipt received when you purchased your ticket and an administration fee of 5 euros (7 euros at DB travel centres).

-So, remember to always keep your receipt safe and separate from your IsarCard Semester-Ticket.
-Without the receipt, you will not be granted a replacement ticket.
+So, remember to always keep your receipt safe and separate from your IsarCard Semester ticket.
+Without the receipt, you will not be granted a new ticket.

-What happens if I am expelled during the semester?
+What happens if I leave university during the semester?

-If you are retroactively expelled from your university, your will lose your status as a student.
-In order to request reimbursement of the solidarity fee, you will have to return your student ID to the university.
+If you are taken from your university’s register (backdated to the beginning of the semester), you will lose your student status.
+In order to receive a refund for the solidarity fee, you will have to return your student ID to the university.

-What happens if I change university during the semester?
+What happens if I change to a different university during the semester?

-Should you have already purchased an IsarCard Semester, you must have it re-printed, as it still bears the number of your previous student ID.
+If you have already purchased an IsarCard Semester, you have to get it re-printed, as it still bears the number of your previous student ID.

 - de-registration previous university

-Please note that your ticket can only be replaced at the MVG customer service centers at Hauptbahnhof or Marienplatz, and only if it was purchased at an MVG ticket machine.
-Please remember to ask for a confirmation of replacement, as the receipt for your previous ticket still has the old number on it.
+Please note that your ticket can only be replaced at the MVG customer service centres at Hauptbahnhof or Marienplatz, and only if it was purchased at an MVG ticket machine.
+Please remember to ask for confirmation that your ticket was replaced, as the receipt for your previous ticket still has your old matriculation number on it.
 If you were to lose your new ticket, a replacement without confirmation would not be possible.